 Libreville

-Libreville is the capital and largest city of Gabon.
-Occupying 65 square kilometres (25 sq mi) in the northwestern province of Estuaire, Libreville is a port on the Komo River, near the Gulf of Guinea.
+Libreville is the capital and largest city of Gabon, located on the Gabon Estuary.
+Libreville occupies 65 square kilometres (25 sq mi) of the northwestern province of Estuaire.
+Libreville is also a port on the gabon estuary, near the Gulf of Guinea.
 As of the 2013 census, its population was 703,904.[2]
 The area has been inhabited by the Mpongwe people since before the French acquired the land in 1839.
 It was later an American Christian mission, and a slave resettlement site, before becoming the chief port of the colony of French Equatorial Africa.
 By the time of Gabonese independence in 1960, the city was a trading post and minor administrative centre with a population of 32,000.
 Since 1960, Libreville has grown rapidly and now is home to one-third of the national population.